5 Tips on How to Navigate Through Work Functions with Alcohol

 If you know you will be attending a work event that will involve alcohol, text or call a friend or family member to let them know.
 Tell them where the party is, and ask them to send you a text if you aren’t home by a certain time.
 Make sure to text or call them to let them know you are home and sober.
 Even if this is not a huge concern for them, it is a little victory for you and each time you do so will make you that much more confident that you can navigate through events like this with ease.

 Remember to never put yourself in a situation in which you do not feel completely comfortable.
-If you do have a slip or relapse, you can always contact the counselors with Destination Hope to go over your options at 877-771-1750.
+If you do have a slip or relapse, you can always contact the counselors with Destination Hope to go over your options.